ahmadsolehin/Simple-Facebook-Login-Graph-API-JavaScript-SDK/README.md

 # Simple-step

 1. Create a new app id in facebook developer account <br>
-2. Copy and paste app id in index.html
+2. Copy and paste app id in index.html <br>
+3. Put http://localhost/socialauth/ in url facebook developer